-8.3 MU+ Control vs. Real Life
+9.3 MIKE+ Control vs. Real Life

-MU+ RTC simulates reactive local and global RTC systems in urban drainage and sewer networks.
+Control rules in MIKE+ simulate reactive local and global RTC systems in river, drainage and sewer networks.
 The software implementation is inherently a conceptualisation of real life, of which the user must be fully aware.
-Some conceptualisations applied in MU+ RTC are listed below.
+Some conceptualisations applied in MIKE+ are listed below.

 - The program does not distinguish explicitly between local and global RTC.
-Per default, all elements of a modelled RTC system are assumed available for global control. - Sensors are specified as operational devices with definition of sensor type and position in the sewer network.
-Sensors with multiple functionality must be specified individually. - When devices (weirs, gates and pumps) are specified as controllable in the MU+ interface, a number of Regulation parameters about the behaviour of the structure is required to describe e.g. the allowed change rates for the state of the structure. - The actual controllers are not specified explicitly as physical devices, but their function (i.e. operational logic as a combination of operational conditions and control actions) is associated with the respective devices. - MU+ RTC uses sampling and actuation (control loop) frequency identical to the simulation time step. - Sensor readings are simulated as perfectly accurate and with 100% availability. - Low-level logic of the pump START/STOP operation is built into the program and is controlled by the START and STOP levels. - The PID control algorithm is built into the program and is controlled by the PID constants and by factors for weighting the terms of the numerical solution of the control equation.
+Per default, all elements of a modelled RTC system are assumed available for global control. - Sensors are specified as operational devices with definition of sensor type and position in the network.
+Sensors with multiple functionality must be specified individually. - When devices (weirs, gates, etc.) are specified as controllable in the MIKE+ interface, a number of Regulation parameters about the behaviour of the structure is required to describe e.g. the allowed change rates for the state of the structure. - The actual controllers are not specified explicitly as physical devices, but their function (i.e. operational logic as a combination of operational conditions and control actions) is associated with the respective devices. - MIKE+ controls use sampling and actuation (control loop) frequency identical to the simulation time step. - Sensor readings are simulated as perfectly accurate and with 100% availability. - The PID control algorithm is built into the program and is controlled by the PID constants and by factors for weighting the terms of the numerical solution of the control equation.

-8.4 Sensors
+9.4 Sensors